Helo Study

 • 30 km/h and lower you can mostly put skids down safely

-• Keep an altitude of at least 5 m and you can avoid tail strikes
+• Keep an altitude of at least 5 m and you can avoid tail strikes.
+Use this to flare hard on approach if needed

 • Pedals are fully effective